 This pretty place is VERY remote, but is in the mountains, whose winds help to keep the skies clear but also to regulate the temperatures.
 And the total lack of light pollution means even weak Aurora displays can be seen here.
 That’s why Abisko is easily one of the best places to see the Northern Lights in Europe.

 Abisko also has the Aurora Sky Station , which is an open chair lift taking you up to an observation lounge and restaurant on a mountaintop, where you can watch the Aurora whilst enjoying a 4-course meal.
 Wrap up warmly, but the views of the Abisko Northern Lights are SPECTACULAR!

 Best time to Visit Sweden and See the Sweden Northern Lights?

 September to end of March

 Other activities to enjoy

-Husky sledding, photography tours, Lapland tour, skimobiles or relaxing in a beautiful log cabin, far away from the world!
+Husky sledding, tours photographing Aurora in the long polar night, Swedish Lapland tour, snowshoeing, skimobiles or relaxing in beautiful log chalets, far away from the world!

 To get to Abisko, you will need to use the train or bus from Kiruna.